rahul-verma/testing-playground/chatbots/exercises/artefacts/risk_analysis2.md

 - Compliance with Law & Standards
 - Technical Dimensions: Extensibility etc. which are critical for future business

-3.2 For each type of quality dimension, write one example of a risk e.g. "NLU misclassifies intents for rare queries"
+3.2 For each quality dimension, write at least one example of a risk e.g. "NLU misclassifies intents for rare queries"

 3.3 They assess the risks from the input components which are relevant for them.